 From time to time it becomes appropriate to modify one or more of the assumptions, to reflect experience trends (but not random year-to-year fluctuations).
 In addition, Actuarial Standards of Practice require that the Actuary minimally perform a qualitative assessment of key financial and demographic risks as part of the risk assessment process with each annual Actuarial Valuation.
 The risk assessments we perform include, but are not limited to, the following:

-- Periodic demographic experience studies every 3 to 5 years to confirm the ongoing appropriateness of demographic assumptions - Highlight the impact of demographic experience over the past year, as well as other sources of change and volatility in the Actuarial Recommended Contribution Reconciliation section of this report - Detail year-over-year changes in contribution levels, assets, liabilities, and Funded Status in the Recommended Contribution and Funded Status sections of the Management Summary of this report - Review any material changes in the covered population as summarized in the Actuarial Valuation Data section of this report - Provide and discuss a separate written Assumptions Summary document highlighting the rationale for each key economic and demographic assumption chosen by the Plan Sponsor - Identify potential cash flow risks by highlighting expected benefit payments over the next 5-year and 10-year periods in the Asset Growth section in this report - Describe the impact of any assumption, method, or policy change in the Management Summary - Utilize supplemental information, such as the GASB discount rate sensitivity disclosures to understand, for example, what impact an alternative Expected Return on Investments assumption might have on the estimation of Actuarial Accrued Liability and Funded Status - Utilize supplemental information, such as the GASB solvency test, to better understand the cash flow risk and long-term sustainability of the Plan.
+- Periodic demographic experience studies every 3 to 5 years to confirm the ongoing appropriateness of actuarial assumptions - Highlight the impact of demographic experience over the past year, as well as other sources of change and volatility in the Actuarial Recommended Contribution Reconciliation section of this report - Detail year-over-year changes in contribution levels, assets, liabilities, and Funded Status in the Recommended Contribution and Funded Status sections in the Management Summary section of this report - Review any material changes in the census as summarized in the Actuarial Valuation Data section of this report - Provide and discuss the Actuarial Assumption Summary document highlighting the rationale for each key assumption chosen by the Board - Identify potential Cash Flow Risk by highlighting expected benefit payments over the next 5-year and 10-year periods in the Asset Growth section in the Management Summary section of this report - Describe the impact of any assumption, method, or policy change in the Management Summary section of this report - Utilize supplemental information, such as the GASB Discount Rate sensitivity disclosures to understand, for example, what impact an alternative Expected Rate of Return on Investments assumption might have on the estimation of Actuarial Accrued Liability and Funded Status - Utilize supplemental information, such as the GASB solvency test, to better understand the Cash Flow Risk and long-term sustainability of the Plan.